skytap-proserv/example-repository/README.md

 If you like to use git during your development, keep in mind that any sensitive data that gets committed, no matter how temporary, is a part of the public repository **forever**.
 If you do this, you must take your version 1.0 code, move it to a new repository, and pust that repository to GitHub.

+## Code Style
+- Code should be written in such a way that it is descrete, and callable from other code.
+Code functions are to be encouraged.
+(Python users should think in terms of modules)
+- Code should be well documented using appropriate inline comments and docstrings.

+## Code Review
+Code should be reviewed by another member of the PS team, ideally by one who has not been involved -- If others cannot see what your code is supposed to do, it needs to be better documented.
+Additionally each repository should have a README file that at minimum discusses the problem that the code is trying to solve, and explains what inputs the code requires.

 If you have any questions, talk to Bill.